Hawarden: Governance

-At the lowest level of local government, Hawarden elects or co-opts twenty community councillors to Hawarden Community Council, from four community electoral divisions namely Aston, Ewloe, Hawarden and Mancot.
+At the lowest level of local government, Hawarden Community Council elects or co-opts twenty-one community councillors from three wards namely Hawarden Aston, Hawarden Ewloe and Hawarden Mancot.

-The four community wards (including Hawarden covering the village) also form four county wards for elections to Flintshire County Council.
-Hawarden ward elects one county councillor, while Aston, Ewloe and Mancot elect two county councillors each.
+There are three identical electoral wards for Flintshire County Council, each of which elects two councillors.

 The county archives, the Flintshire Record Office, are housed in the Old Rectory at Hawarden.